Seven guys you’ll likely come across when Tindering in London

 AKA wannabe model — apparently he’s hoping he’ll match with a casting agent.
 That, or he has very low self-esteem — he feels the need to flash his very expensive watch to distract you from his face.
 He’s got more chance of being signed by an agent on Tinder than getting a date.

 ‘In London for a week — looking for a drinking partner’.
 This guy has a lot to learn about Londoners — we don’t spend our f**k budget lightly.
 AND it’s going to take a week of chat up text, before we manage to arrange a meet up AT THE VERY LEAST.

 FINALLY a profile which doesn’t look like an advert for a very expensive watch, Calvin Klein boxers, or protein powder — IT’S A MATCH.
 All seems normal before he asks if you want to move to FB chat.
 Clearly he’s trying to make sure he doesn’t start flirting with a common connection of yours.
 You decline, and the conversation dwindles.

 The Snapchat Sexter

 You were considering a date until he became preoccupied with you sending him selfies.
 Apparently five Tinder pics and a WhatsApp pic isn’t enough — a selfie is ‘different’.
 You retort: ‘too right it’s different — if you want to see a distorted snapshot of my face!’.
 You delete the app in a rage.
 One week later you’re back on — ever the optimist.

-Are you a Londoner?
-Check out my posts published by Time Out.
+Check out my articles published by Time Out.